-Show at A, B, C and D the amounts of group foreign source losses, if any, relating to each of the four classes of income during the 2005-06 income year that are available to be carried forward to later income years.
+Show at A, B, C and D the amounts of group foreign source losses, if any, relating to each of the four classes of income that are available to be carried forward to later income years.

 Group foreign source losses are those foreign source losses that have been generated by the consolidated group.